 For EN-DC combinations of order 3 or higher, “Single Uplink allowed” UL configurations captured in Table 5.5B.2-1, Table 5.5B.3-1, and Table 5.5B.4-1 apply.

 If multiple UL DC configurations are listed for multiple DL DC configurations, valid uplink configurations are such that uplink does not have more carriers than downlink.

+Non-contiguous resource allocation and almost contiguous allocation are not applicable for E-UTRA or NR carrier part of intra-band EN-DC configuration.

 5.5B.2 Intra-band contiguous EN-DC

-Supported channel bandwidths for E-UTRA operating bands are defined in [4] and for NR operating bands in TS 38.101-1 [2].
+Supported channel bandwidths for E-UTRA operating bands are defined in TS 36.101 [4] and for NR operating bands in TS 38.101-1 [2].